How to change the root password in Linux?

 - Next Loads GRUB2 (Grand Unified Bootloader version 2)

-- To change the root password you break the boot process at GRUB
+To change the root password you have to break the boot process at GRUB2 stage.

 There are 3 ways to break the boot process on Linux.
 The first 2 ways are manually entered break commands added to the boot.cfg file.
 The final way is using a boot disk and using rescue mode .